ankit20071995/task_management/README.md

-# task_management
-add your task,delete your task on the go
 # Task Management System

 This is a simple task management system implemented using HTML, CSS, and JavaScript.
 It allows users to add, view, and delete tasks directly in their web browser.